itthinx/groups/readme.txt

 * WordPress 4.4 compatible.
 * Updated selectize.js to 0.12.1 (standalone).
 * Fixed a representation issue for the lower group selector on the Users screen.
+* Updated the page headings to use h1 instead of h2.

 = 1.9.0 =
 * Added own cache encapsulation to guard against flaws in outdated cache implementations.